 The Clinical Research Trap

 What type of questions will emerge?
-They are easy to spot as their scope applies across therapeutic domains and designs, as opposed to being centered around an independent variable.
-There are many such questions, but one of the cornerstones will be: Is Research Relational?
+Their characteristics are easy to spot since the scope always applies across therapeutic domains and designs, as opposed to being centered around an independent variable.
+There are many such questions, but one of the cornerstone questions will be: Is Research Relational?

 The Traditional Answer

 By definition, clinical research involves people and where people are found, relationships exist.
 Thus, there is an obvious side to the answer.
 Yes, there is some type of relationship between subjects and investigative staff in all clinical research.
 Relationship as used here is not meant to include exchange between investigative staff and subjects that would jeopardize or influence the results (e.g., a discussion of the study rationale).
 Instead, relationship is meant to be mechanisms through which the investigator engages subjects in the research process.